The University of Chicago Policy on Title IX Sexual Harassment

 As described above, the Havens are self-contained centers located near London hospitals which are dedicated to providing assistance to victims of sexual assault.
 In addition to medical examinations and first aid, the Havens offer advice, emergency contraception, medical aftercare, and specialist support (e.g., counseling, psychology, and advocacy).

-Locations: Camberwell Haven, near to King’s College Hospital (south); Whitechapel Haven, near to Royal London Hospital (east); and Paddington Haven, near to St Mary’s Hospital (west).
-Before visiting any of the Havens, you must first call 020-3299-6900 (available 24/7) to make an appointment.
+The Havens locations are: Camberwell Haven, near to King’s College Hospital (south); Whitechapel Haven, near to Royal London Hospital (east); and Paddington Haven, near to St Mary’s Hospital (west).
+For urgent advice and appointments, call 020-3299-6900 (available 24/7).
+For non-urgent information, call 020-3299-1599.

 Rape Crisis England and Wales